 - To conserve and enhance South East Lincolnshire's natural and historic environment and to promote greater access and understanding of assets through new development. - To minimise the impact of and adapt to climate change by making more sustainable use of land and resources, reducing exposure to flood risk, promoting sustainable development and reducing human exposure to environmental risks. - To promote the more efficient use of land, prioritise the re-use of previously-developed land and to minimise the loss of South East Lincolnshire's high-quality agricultural land by developing in sustainable locations, at appropriate densities. - To provide equal opportunities for everyone who lives, visits, works and invests in South East Lincolnshire by helping to create more sustainable communities, reduce locational disadvantage and upgrade a range of community facilities recognising that these all contribute to the fulfilment, health and well-being of residents and visitors alike. - 1.16.
 Historic environment assets have not changed over this year.
-No development has affected protected natural environment sites and therefore there is no need for consequent mitigation. - 1.17.
-The Bargate Bridge Air Quality Management area was designated in 2005 for exceeding Nitrogen Dioxide levels.
-However, these levels have reduced and have been below the threshold for five years and as a consequence the order was revoked on 1 February 2023.

-- 1.18.
-The number of renewable energy installations was 4 and is the same as last year.
-0.64h of new open space has been created.
-Together they contribute to a healthier lifestyle and contribute to the creation of more sustainable communities. - 1.19.
+The Boston Alternative Energy Facility is an NSIP project that was approved by the Secretary of State on 5th July 2023.
+The construction of a wharf will reduce the area of mudflat in the Haven and the operation of the facility has the potential to disturb birds and harbour seals.
+As such there are provisions within the consent for compensatory measures.
+For birds this is likely to include modified embankment within the Haven as well as farmland managed for birds.
+The harbour seal measures relate to managing the impacts of collisions between boats and seals. - 1.17.
+The number of renewable energy installations was 7 and 0.49h of new open space has been created.
+Together they contribute to a healthier lifestyle and contribute to the creation of more sustainable communities. - 1.18.
 The allocation of residential land carefully considered flood risk and chose the sequentially preferable sites.
 However, as a consequence of the Borough having significant flood hazard and depth issues a lot of development will be in higher categories than will be seen in other places.
-Over the year only 31 dwellings were built on land with no or low flood hazard and about 49% were on land whose flood hazard was Danger to Most and 25% on land whose flood hazard was Danger to All.
-Employment activity was also on these two hazard categories, providing 0.53h for B8 use. - 1.20.
-The percentage of employment and housing development on previously developed land was 70% and 32% respectively.
+Over the year only 17 dwellings were built on land with no or low flood hazard and about 25% were on land whose flood hazard was Danger to Most and 43% on land whose flood hazard was Danger to All.
+Employment activity was also on the Danger for All category, providing 1.56h for B2 and E uses. - 1.19.
+The percentage of employment and housing development on previously developed land was 68% and 28% respectively.